decred/dcrdocs/docs/wallets/cli/dcrwallet-setup.md

 1. Record Your Seed

-    Before creating a new seed for your wallet, please review the [Critical Information section](#critical-information).
+    Before creating a new seed for your wallet, please review the Critical Information section above.

     After you've set your private passphrase and optional public passphrase, you'll see the following prompt: